Aladdin 3477: Marketing

-Matt Busch first shared public footage of Aladdin 3477 in 2015 at Full Sail University for their annual Hall of Fame event where Producer Ric Viers was being inducted.
-In subsequent years, Busch would set up large exhibitor booths at Star Wars Celebration shows where fans could see clips projected on a screen and also meet with cast and crew.
+Matt Busch first shared public footage of Aladdin 3477 in 2015 at Full Sail University for their annual Hall of Fame event.
+In subsequent years, Busch would set up large exhibitor booths at Star Wars Celebration shows where fans could view clips and meet with cast and crew.

-To help hype the release of the first Aladdin 3477 film, The Jinn of Wisdom, Busch ran a successful Kickstarter campaign, which was fully-funded in just 8 hours, and ended up generating over 6 times the initial goal.
-This was key for Busch to build a fan base and begin producing merchandise for the IP, which included books, toys, apparel, posters, and more.
-One of the top tier Kickstarter rewards was to become an Executive Producer, to which Peter Mayhew's name was attached by the Peter Mayhew Foundation, as he was a big supporter of Busch's artistic pursuits.
-Another of the creative rewards Kickstarter backers could receive included a screening the film before anyone else with Busch in his own personal home theater.
+To help hype the release of the first Aladdin 3477 film, The Jinn of Wisdom, Busch ran a successful Kickstarter campaign, which was fully-funded in 8 hours, ending up generating over 6 times its initial goal.
+Busch began producing merchandise for the film, including books, toys, clothing, posters, and more.
+One of the high tier Kickstarter rewards was the role of Executive Producer, to which Peter Mayhew's name was attached by the Peter Mayhew Foundation.
+Some kickstarter backers also experienced a prescreening film with the director in his personal home theater.
 At the end of the Kickstarter campaign, Busch hosted a 24 hour Livestream Lounge event to help drum up support in the final hours.

 Actor Erik Steele (Aladdin) with his wife Terri (and Fidgi) on the red carpet for Aladdin 3477: The Jinn of Wisdom.

-Busch also created half a dozen contests during the Kickstarter campaign and the release of the film, mostly based around "draw-this-in-your-style" competitions, where artists would illustrate a particular character with their own techniques.
-One of the more ambitious contests was Busch's "Recreate My Trailer" competition, where applicants recreated the first Aladdin 3477 trailer using any creative DIY methods possible.

-The first movie trailer for Aladdin 3477: The Jinn of Wisdom received 2.1 Million views on YouTube alone.
+The first movie trailer for Aladdin 3477: The Jinn of Wisdom received 2.1 million views on YouTube.

 Releases

 The Jinn of Wisdom

 The first Aladdin 3477 film, The Jinn of Wisdom, is represented by Circus Road Films and is distributed by Buffalo 8, a Bondit company.
 The film debuted on Amazon Prime Video, Apple TV+, Fandango at Home, Cable VOD and Digital HD on January 3, 2025.
 The film was available to stream through libraries via Hoopla on January 24, 2025.
 The Jinn of wisdom was later released through AVOD streaming platforms like Tubi, Kinocheck, VA Media, Movie Central, and Vyre Network on March 7, 2025.
 The physical media release for the film on Blu-ray and DVD was available on July 15, 2025.
-Famed YouTuber Andrew Bowser (Nerdist) plugged the film in character as Onyx the Fortuitous.

-With the first film released, titles for movies 2 and 3 have not yet been unveiled.

 Future films

-Because all three Aladdin 3477 movies were filmed at the same time, two more movies in the trilogy have already completed completed physical production, although titles and release dates for the subsequent films have not yet been revealed.
+Because all three Aladdin 3477 movies were filmed at the same time, two more movies in the trilogy have already completed physical production, although titles and release dates for the subsequent films have not yet been revealed.